Utility to rename, remove, and copy files/dirs using your editor

 In many ways

-command (which does not handle name clashes etc).
-To add
+command which does not handle name swaps and clashes etc. To add

-command within ranger, add or create the following in
+as a command within ranger, add or create

 from ranger.api.commands import Command class edir(Command): ''' :edir [file|dir] Run edir on the selected file or dir.
 Default argument is current dir. ''' def execute(self): self.fm.run('edir -q ' + self.rest(1)) def tab(self, tabnum): return self._tab_directory_content()